testndev/web-app-testing-tools-benchmark/README.md

 ## Constraints

-- all implemented tests use already installed Chrome browser
+- all implemented tests will use the **Chrome browser already installed** on the machine (except for Cypress.io, of course)
 - Browser is in headless mode (forced for Selenium, default mode for other)
 - Whenever possible, we will write the tests in TypeScript.